heremaps/xyz-documentation/docs/cli/cli.md

 here xyz upload YOUR_SPACE_ID -f /Users/dhatb/data.shp
 ```

-Upload shapefile data to a Space with name YOUR_SPACE_ID
+Upload shapefile data to a Space with name YOUR_SPACE_ID.

+More tips in the [Working with Shapefiles](../xyz-shapefiles-docs) tutorial.

 !!! tip